 - Blues on the Green, Zilker Park: Pack a picnic for this annual summer series, one of Austin’s favorites for over 25 years.
 Bring the kids, teens, pups and friends to this massive community party in Zilker Park, but be sure to get there early to get a good spot.
-May 25, June 22, July 13 and August 3.
+Schedule coming soon.

 - Unplugged at the Grove, Shady Grove: Bring a blanket or arrive early to grab a table at Shady Grove’s annual spring/summer series.
-Enjoy music from local acts like Bob Schneider and Alejandro Escovedo under the twinkling lights and the towering pecan trees.
-Thursday evenings, now through September 22.
+Enjoy music from local acts like Bob Schneider and Jackie Venson under the twinkling lights and the towering pecan trees.
+Thursday evenings, now through September 14.

 - Festivals: Austin locals know there’s nothing better than a good music festival, and that goes for the kids’ events as well!
 If you’re thinking about bringing your little ones to upcoming fall festivals like Austin City Limits Music Festival, be sure to check out the kids’ stages.
 Children 10 and under are admitted for free, and ACL even throws its own kids-oriented event, Austin Kiddie Limits, packed full of music, crafts, workshops and more.

 Free Live Music Venues in Austin